 Fig. 10.
 1978 Mason-Dixon activity (last name misspelled)

-Note that apparently early in '78, he added a windshield and top.
-Pretty much ended any chance of grabbing a ride on top of that water tank unless the top was up.
 It also appears that by this time the boiler sight glass had been moved from a recess in the center of the floor

+to outside the cowl, just behind the horn.
 Visibility would have been poor at its original location.

-The 1978 steam tour was based at Amsley's in St. Thomas - just around the corner.
-Once again, Blick's car was registered as "1911 Stanley Mod."
+The 1978 steam tour was based at Amsley's in St. Thomas - just around the corner from Blick.

 Fig. 11.
 June 21, 1978 - St. Thomas tour

 One attendee on this tour recalls that the car's performance was pretty satisfactory.
-In fact, he said "Blickie would take that car out on the highway and race motorcycles with it."
+In fact, he said

 No information has yet surfaced about Tindall's ownership.